 where data has been computed or derived from other values on the spreadsheet through the use of formulae, all underlying formulae must be accessible.

+Where the CPP applicant has used a proxy cost allocator to provide the information specified in subclauses (2) or (3), the CPP applicant must explain in the CPP proposal, for each proxy cost allocator used-

+why a causal relationship cannot be established; and

+the rationale for using the selected quantifiable measure for that proxy cost allocator.

+Where the CPP applicant has used a proxy asset allocator to provide the information specified in subclauses (2) or (3), the CPP applicant must explain in the CPP proposal, for each proxy asset allocator used-

+why a causal relationship cannot be established; and

+the rationale for using the selected quantifiable measure for that proxy asset allocator.

 Certification requirements

 Where any arm's-length deduction was applied for the purpose of this Section, the CPP proposal must contain certification by no fewer than 2 of the GDB's directors in the following terms, where words in bold bear the meanings specified in this determination: